makma/fingerprintjs.com/content/blog/how-browser-fingerprint-spoofing-works.md

 ></script>
 ```

 This will print the visitor ID to the console, but it won’t work until we give it a proper token.
 Head over to the [quick start guide](https://dev.fingerprintjs.com) to create a new account.
-When you sign up you’ll be given a 30-day free trial of the pro version, which is the version used in this example.
-The pro version offers more detailed data analysis and protection than the open source version.
+When you [sign up](https://dashboard.fingerprintjs.com/signup) you’ll be given a 30-day free trial of the Pro version, which is the one used in this example.
+The Pro version offers more detailed data analysis and protection than the open source version.

 Click the **tokens** tab on the left and copy the token marked **browser**.
 Replace `your-browser-token` in the `index.html` file with the token copied from FingerprintJS.
 Now you are ready to test.
 Start up a server and visit your new site.
 This demo uses [http-server](https://www.npmjs.com/package/http-server) because it installs quickly and is easy-to-use.